cheikhodjigo/Automation/README.md

 ## Usage

-To execute the script you will need to give him the origin folder (in our case ~/Downlods) and the destination one (~/Documents) just like this:
+To execute the script you will need to give him the origin folder and the destination one just like this:

 `./organize ~/origin/path ~/Destination/path`